Mreegank-Sinha/Spotify-Dataset-Analysis-using-MySQL/README.md

 ```
 ![image](https://github.com/user-attachments/assets/d9d17235-7a42-454a-a8bb-31eb39320cd5)

-4. For each album, calculate the total views of all associated tracks.
+4. Find all tracks that belong to the album type single.

 Query:
 ```sql